 Agentic SEO

-In SEO, this could look like:
+In SEO, that could look like:

-These are coherent agentic SEO tasks.
+These are coherent agentic tasks.
 They involve multiple steps, tool calls, and decision-making.
 And they're achievable with current technology.

-Systematic data retrieval and pattern recognition
+Data retrieval and pattern recognition at scale

-- Scanning all pages with impressions above a threshold for CTR anomalies
+Scanning all pages with impressions above a threshold for CTR anomalies

-- Monitoring Core Web Vitals across a large URL set and flagging regressions
+Monitoring Core Web Vitals across a large URL set and flagging regressions

-- Cross-referencing Search Console query data with Analytics engagement metrics to find content mismatches
+Cross-referencing Search Console query data with Analytics engagement metrics to find content mismatches

 These tasks are repetitive, require consistency, and benefit from scale.
 Agents handle them better than humans because they don't get bored, miss rows, or skip steps when they're tired.